madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 An answer to this is to remove planning from the equation!
 Meeting once a week?
 Who needs that?

-This can work to reduce planning overhead massively, but introduces risk.
+This can work to reduce planning overhead massively, but introduces risk and this risk is that business objectives wont be met.

-A new problem is introduced: business value adding work is not being prioritised effectively, resulting in business long-term objectives not being met.
+Highly performant teams will want to ensure they have appropriate robustness in their planning activities, and this is very rarely achieved by having no planning.

 One solution is to go back to meeting weekly, right?